w3f/polkadot-wiki/docs/maintain/maintain-guides-opengov.md

 **Min Support** - The threshold of support (along with the min approval) needed for a proposal to meet the requirements of the confirm period.

-**Confirm Period** - The total time the referenda meets the min approval and support criteria during the decision period.
+**Confirm Period** - The total time the referenda meets both the min approval and support criteria during the decision period.

-**Min Enactment Period** - Minimum amount of time that an approved proposal must be in the dispatch queue after approval.
-The proposer has an option to set the enactment period to be of any value greater than the min enactment period.
+**Min Enactment Period** - Minimum time that an approved proposal must be in the dispatch queue after approval.
+The proposer has the option to set the enactment period to be of any value greater than the min enactment period.

 ## Origins and Tracks Info